awmckinley/config/modules/sh.pager/README.md

 # Text File Viewers

-Advanced text file viewing and processing tools with syntax highlighting and format conversion capabilities.
+Tools for viewing and processing text files.